abdelrahmann22/databases_notes/notes/Practice.md

 select isnull(st_fname, 'any string') as NewName from student
 ```

-replaces the null with any string and can replace it with another column
+Replaces the null with any string and can replace it with another column.

 ```sql
 select isnull(st_fname. st_lname) as NewName -- we need to make alice because it's new column -- from student